 TNT is Smart's value brand that provides fast and reliable LTE connections and affordable call, text, and data services.

 Home → Corporate Governance in PLDT → Policies, Processes and Practices

-The PLDT Manual on Corporate Governance or, CG Manual, was approved and adopted on March 26, 2010, and amended on July 8, 2014 by the Board of Directors in accordance with applicable Memorandum Circulars issued by the Philippine Securities and Exchange Commission.
+The new PLDT Manual on Corporate Governance or, CG Manual, was approved and adopted on May 12, 2017 by the Board of Directors in accordance with applicable Memorandum Circulars issued by the Philippine Securities and Exchange Commission.
 The structures and processes set forth in the CG Manual, as well as the Articles of Incorporation and By-Laws, combined with the Company’s commitment to the principles of transparency, accountability, fairness and integrity, form PLDT’s basic framework of governance by which our Board of Directors, officers, executives and employees strive to achieve the Company’s strategic objectives, create value for all its stakeholders, and sustain its long term viability.
-PLDT Manual on Corporate Governance (as amended on July 8, 2014)
+PLDT Manual on Corporate Governance Posted May 29, 2017 PLDT Manual on Corporate Governance Superseded

 The Conflict of Interest Policy enjoins members of the organization to always act in the best interest of the Company consistent with sound business principles and judgment without bias or partiality.
 The policy requires directors, officers, employees, and consultants who find themselves in a potential or actual conflict of interest situation to promptly disclose the matter and, as applicable, seek approval from the proper authorities.
 Unless otherwise authorized by the Company, the person concerned is required to inhibit himself from any action, transaction, discussion, evaluation, or decision involving such conflict of interest.
 The policy also prohibits the Company from granting personal loans to directors or officers unless allowed by applicable laws and regulations.